There are five teenagers in Europe who will one day assume the throne in their countries. Let’s take a look at the future monarchs.

 Born Princess Catharina-Amalia, her title since her father’s ascension to the Dutch throne is the Princess of Orange.
 The eldest of King Willem-Alexander and Queen Máxima’s three daughters, she has gone by Amalia since birth.
 Her two younger siblings are Princesses Alexia and Ariane.
 Her father once joked that his three daughters “The A-Team” all had names beginning with an ‘a’ to keep their “triple-A rating.”
-She will celebrate her Sweet 16 in December.
+She will come of age in December.

 She currently attends Christelijk Gymnasium Sorghvliet in The Hague.

 Princess Ingrid Alexandra of Norway:

 Born on 21 January 2004, Princess Ingrid Alexandra is the elder child and only daughter of Crown Prince Haakon and Crown Princess Mette-Marit of Norway.
 Her grandfather, King Harald is currently on the throne.
 She has one younger brother, Prince Sverre Magnus and one older half-brother from her mother’s previous relationship, Marius Borg Høiby.

 The 17-year-old is attending Elvebakken Upper Secondary School in Oslo.
 She will be Norway’s second female monarch.

 Princess Leonor of Spain:

 Leonor, who as heir holds the title Princess of Asturias, is the elder daughter of King Felipe and Queen Letizia of Spain.
 Her younger sister is Infanta Sofía.

 The 15-year-old is only heir presumptive to the Spanish throne because if her parents were to have a boy, she would be bumped down to second in line as Spain still operates under male-preference cognatic primogeniture.